SPECIALISTS HOSPITAL SHREVEPORT NOTICE OF PRIVACY PRACTICES

 - obtain a paper copy of the Notice of Privacy Practices upon request.
 This notice will be available at the registration desk.
 This notice will also be maintained on our website.

 - obtain an accounting of disclosures of your health information as provided in 45 CFR 164.528.
-To do that, you must present your request in writing to, Specialists Hospital Shreveport, Attn: SHS HIM director, 1400 Line Avenue Shreveport, LA 71101 or firstname.lastname@example.org
+To do that, you must present your request in writing to, Specialists Hospital Shreveport, Attn: SHS HIM director, 1400 Line AVE Shreveport, LA 71101 or firstname.lastname@example.org .

 - request communications of your health information by alternative means or at alternative locations as provided in 45 CFR 164.522.
-To do that, ask the front office receptionist for a form to complete at the time of your office visit and return it to them or mail your written request to Specialists Hospital Shreveport, Attn: HIM director, 1400 Line Avenue, Shreveport, LA 71101 or email@example.com .
+To do that, ask the front office receptionist for a form to complete at the time of your office visit and return it to them or mail your written request to Specialists Hospital Shreveport, Attn: HIM director,1400 Line AVE Shreveport, LA 71101 or email@example.com.
 This organization will want to receive a request for confidential communications that is reasonable for alternative means of communication.